Oluwamayowa Amusat, Ph.D.

 ScienceSearch is a platform that enables search across different types of scientific data.
 ScienceSearch is funded out of the Office of Advanced Scientific Computing Research (ASCR), U.S. Department of Energy.

-I am part of a team of researchers developing machine learning techniques for text labeling and automated metadata generation that will help improve indexing and scientific search.
+I am supervising of a team of researchers developing machine learning techniques for text labeling and automated metadata generation that will help improve indexing and scientific search.

 Professional Activities